The War of the Gargantuas: Plot

 Stewart and Akemi conclude that the brown Frankenstein is their former subject.
-To distinguish the monsters, the military designate the brown and green Frankensteins as Sanda and Gaira, respectively.
-After collecting and examining tissue samples from both monsters, Stewart concludes that Gaira is Sanda's clone.
+To distinguish the monsters, the military name the brown and green Frankensteins Sanda and Gaira, respectively.
+After collecting and examining tissue samples from both, Stewart concludes that Gaira is Sanda's clone.
 He theorizes that a piece of Sanda's tissue made its way out to sea, where it survived off plankton and evolved into Gaira.
 During a hiking trip, Stewart, Akemi and several hikers run away from Gaira.
 Akemi falls off a ledge, but Sanda saves her in time, injuring his leg in the process.
-Stewart and Akemi try to convince the military that only Gaira should be killed while Sanda should be spared, but the army ignores their pleas, unwilling to risk letting either monster live.
+Stewart and Akemi try to convince the military that only Gaira should be killed and Sanda should be spared, but the army ignores them, unwilling to risk letting either monster live.
 After discovering that Gaira devoured people, Sanda attacks him.
-Gaira escapes with Sanda pursuing and heads towards Tokyo, no longer deterred by the city lights as they now alert him to the presence of food.
+Gaira escapes with Sanda in pursuit and heads toward Tokyo, no longer deterred by the city lights as they now alert him to the presence of food.

 During the evacuation, Akemi vows to save Sanda, but runs into Gaira instead.
 Sanda stops Gaira from devouring Akemi and Stewart carries her to safety.
 Sanda tries to plead with Gaira, but the green monster engages Sanda in battle.
 Stewart tries to convince the military to give Sanda time to defeat Gaira, but fails.
 However, the military aids Sanda as his battle with Gaira moves from Tokyo to Tokyo Bay and further out to sea.
 As the military drops bombs around the battling Frankensteins, an underwater volcano suddenly erupts, swallowing up both monsters.
 Majida informs Stewart and Akemi that the monsters' deaths could not be confirmed due to the intense heat, but stresses that nothing could have survived the eruption.